DOT Projects Are Facilitated By The Following Divisions:

 The Transportation Engineering and Construction (TEC) Division manages the engineering design and construction administration of capital improvement projects (CIP) for the Department of Transportation.
-The TEC division is comprised of the following groups; Highways and Streets Enginerring, Construction Management, Bridge Enginerring, Footways, Alleys and Land Surveys.
-To learn more about the Engineering and Construction Division click here.
-To view a list of all our Engineering & Construction projects, click on the left menu panel that is located on on the left side of the web page.
+The TEC division is comprised of the following groups: Highways and Streets Engineering, Construction Management, Bridge Engineering, Footways, Alleys and Land Surveys.
+To view a list of all our Engineering & Construction projects, click on the menu panel that is located on on the left side of the page.

-The Planning Section strives to design and propose safe, cost-effective transportation for Baltimore City in ways that enhance the quality of life, promote economic development, and demonstrates respect for our environment.
+The Planning Division strives to design and propose safe, cost-effective transportation for Baltimore City in ways that enhance the quality of life, promote economic development, and demonstrate respect for our environment.

 Transportation is more than just streets and highways.
 The section works to create and sustain bicycle, transit, and pedestrian-oriented, mixed-use environments, addressing the needs of all users of our transportation system.

-The Planning Section develops plans and strategies aimed at building efficient, sustainable, and accessible transportation systems in Baltimore City.
+The Planning Division develops plans and strategies aimed at building efficient, sustainable, and accessible transportation systems in Baltimore City.

-The Planning Section is dedicated to developing and maintaining a comprehensive, multi-modal system and integrated planning process for efficient and cost-effective transportation services.
-Our section helps to direct an intergovernmental transportation planning process, which is accomplished through data collection and analysis, development and land use studies, congestion and air quality mitigation strategies, strategic capital funding enhancement and community dilemma resolution.
-To learn more about the Planning Division click here.
-Click on Transportation Planning Projects web page there you can select a project to view from the menu on the left.
+The Planning Division is dedicated to developing and maintaining a comprehensive, multi-modal system and integrated planning process for efficient and cost-effective transportation services.
+Our section helps to direct an intergovernmental transportation planning process, which is accomplished through data collection and analysis, development and land use studies, congestion and air quality mitigation strategies, strategic capital funding enhancement, and community dilemma resolution.
+Click here to access the Transportation Planning Projects web page there you can select a project to view from the menu on the left.